 Raspberry cane diseases that result in browning can be caused by bacteria or fungi.
 Browning raspberry canes can also be a sign of normal growth.
 In general, a floricane is not as lush and green looking as a primocane.
 It becomes a bit woodier and browner in its second year.
 This is not a problem.

-- Anthracnose displays round, sunken white to tan colored pits in the internodes of the cane or stem (the areas between leaves or smaller branches).
+- Anthracnose displays round, sunken, white to tan colored pits in the internodes of the cane or stem (the areas between leaves or smaller branches).
 These pits often have a purple margin.
-The disease weakens and cracks the bark and often leads to death of the cane over the winter.
+Anthracnose weakens and cracks the bark and often leads to the death of the cane over the winter.

 - Spur blight initiates its disease course in the leaves or at the node where the leaf attaches to the cane (stem).
 In the leaves, you’ll see yellowing and browning.
 The leaves will die and drop off leaving the leaf petiole.
-On the branch stem, you’ll see little ½” purple or brown spots around the nodes.
+On the branch stem, you’ll see little ½ inch (1 cm.) purple or brown spots around the nodes.
 These spots might expand around the entire stem.
 During the next year, these areas will be non-productive and appear leggy.

 All three of these fungal diseases of raspberry plants are spread from cane to cane rather than root to cane.
 They love moist conditions.
 The diseases may overwinter on the plant and then spread from floricane to primocane.
 Splashing water spreads transmits the fungi in all three of these diseases.
 Wind also spreads the fungi of spur blight.
 The keys to controlling these diseases are: